 Latest posts by Jovin Tardif (see all)

-cinqque5tion with Robert Lee
+Interview with actor Robert Lee

 You might know him as “Mr. Lee” on Kim’s Convenience.
 I know him as Robert.
 I met Robert Lee about 10 years ago at a family and friends gathering.
 At that time, I knew very little about him until we started to talk.
-Robert Lee has been in commercials, for example, Mr.Sub and Bounce and on television shows such as Kim’s Convenience, Murdoch Mysteries and Polka Dot Door to name a few.
+Robert Lee has been in commercials, for example, Mr.Sub and Bounce and on television shows such as CBC Kim’s Convenience, Murdoch Mysteries and Polka Dot Door to name a few.
 Robert Lee has always been a very friendly, energetic, enthusiastic and hard-working friend of mine.
 He is so passionate about the industry.
 Every time we meet, we always have a great time talking about movies, television, and the entertainment industry.
 This time, I thought it would be fun to share our moment with you.
 Robert Lee, thank you for the opportunity.

 1. Robert Lee, when did you know you wanted to get into acting?